j0uryy/javamentoring/README.md

 ## Description

-This repository is all about collecting things you've done while learning java.
+This repository is all about collecting things I've done while learning Java.

 ## Useful files